What is FISMA?

-The National Institute of Standards and Technology (NIST) was tasked by FISMA to develop information security standards (Federal Information Processing Standards) and guidelines for the minimum requirements of information security systems (published as Special Publications in the 800-series).
+The National was tasked by FISMA to develop information security standards (Federal Information Processing Standards) and guidelines for the minimum requirements of information security systems (published as Special Publications in the 800-series).

 NIST has also developed a six-step Risk Management Framework (RMF) to enable agencies to achieve compliance with FISMA:

 - Implement security controls